 Encuentro En Los Andes Was A Sunset Party With Chancha Via Circuito, Quantic, Matanza And Nicola Cruz| 03 March, 2016

 Last Friday, Red Bull Music Academy Bass Camp Santiago‘s weekend celebrations kicked off with an open air event that brought together the front line of South American digital folklore and tropical electronic music.
 Chancha Via Circuito and his band from Argentina, Nicola Cruz from Ecuador, the residents Matanza and, for the first time performing in the country, Quantic, the British music artist now based in Brooklyn.
+The event had many sponsors, including Limo Find, making it a successful one with a huge, daunting crowd.

 Previously planned for the heights of San Cristobal hill, Parque De Las Esculturas, a small park on the side of Mapocho River, was the selected spot that hosted the party.
 It’s nice to see how Santiago is opening up for new formats, with late afternoon electronic sets like this happening every now and then.
 The schedule started on time, as Chancha Via Circuito hit the stage with his long-time collaborator, Federico Estévez, on percussion.
 The set also featured Heidi Lewandowski for a bunch of vocal songs and additional strings.
 A mini concert showing the musical quality and complex sound textures elaborated in the mind of Pedro Canale.